Optimal Functional Bilinear Regression with Two-way Functional Covariates via Reproducing Kernel Hilbert Space: Introduction

-The key difference among Models \eqref{eqn:1dflr}, \eqref{eqn:2dflr} and \eqref{eqn:2dflr-other} is that our Model \eqref{eqn:2dflr} adopts two one-dimensional coefficient functions compared to a single one-dimensional coefficient function in Model \eqref{eqn:1dflr} or a single two-dimensional coefficient function in Model \eqref{eqn:2dflr-other}.
-Model \eqref{eqn:2dflr} is a special case of Model \eqref{eqn:2dflr-other}.
-The primary motivation is that for many applications, the first and second dimensions of the covariate $X(\cdot,\cdot)$ may be for different domains, and hence their effects might as well be decoupled.
-For instance, in the fMRI data, two functions should correspond to the spatial and temporal effects respectively.
-In Section \ref{sec:realdata} on the Canadian weather data, the two functions correspond to the time-of-the-day and day-of-the-year effects.
-In Appendix \ref{sec:rd lidar} on the biochemical application, the two functions are for range and wavelength effects respectively.
+The key difference between Model \eqref{eqn:2dflr} and Model \eqref{eqn:2dflr-other} is that our Model \eqref{eqn:2dflr} adopts two one-dimensional coefficient functions compared to a single two-dimensional coefficient function in Model \eqref{eqn:2dflr-other}.
+Model \eqref{eqn:2dflr} is a special case of Model \eqref{eqn:2dflr-other} with restriction.
+The primary motivation for proposing this seemingly restrictive Model \eqref{eqn:2dflr} is that estimation of Model \eqref{eqn:2dflr} can lead to estimation the following model,

-The second motivation is dimension reduction: even if the two dimensions of the predictor correspond to the same domain such as in images, the estimation in Model \eqref{eqn:2dflr} might be more efficient than that in \eqref{eqn:2dflr-other}.
-In addition, compared with Model \eqref{eqn:1dflr}, the two coefficient functions in Model \eqref{eqn:2dflr} preserves the two-way functional structural information through a bilinear form, $\alpha_0(s) X(s,t) \beta_0(t)$.
-In the literature, this type of bilinear/multilinear combination is becoming increasingly common when dealing with two-way/multi-way data \citep[e.g.,][]{Dyrholm+2007a, zhou2013tensor, bi2018multilayer, bi2021tensors, chen2022factor}.

-The last motivation is that even if the true coefficient function is intrinsically two-dimensional, sometimes, it can be approximated by the sum of a few terms such as $ \beta_{0}(s,t)=\sum_{r=1}^{R}\alpha_{0}^{[r]}(s)\beta_{0}^{[r]}(t),$ which resembles the continuous version of the singular value decomposition (SVD).
-This approximation leads to the following model
+Model \eqref{eqn:2dflr-2} is also a special case of Model \eqref{eqn:2dflr-other} with extra assumption that the true two-dimensional function is approximated by the summation of a few terms of the products of two one-dimensional functions, i.e., $\beta_{0}(s,t)=\sum_{r=1}^{R}\alpha_{0}^{[r]}(s)\beta_{0}^{[r]}(t)$.